OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-068.md

 ## Psalm 68:34

-> Ascribe strength to God;
+> Ascribe power to God;
-> His majesty is over Israel,
+> His splendour is over Israel,
 > And His strength is in the skies.

 ## Psalm 68:35

-> God, You are awesome from Your sanctuary.
+> God, You are awe-inspiring from Your sanctuary.
 > The God of Israel Himself gives strength and power to the people.
 > Blessed be God!